AIM-9 Sidewinder: Design

+Guidance

-The Sidewinder is not guided by the actual position recorded by the detector, but by the change in position since the last sighting.
-So if the target remained at 5 degrees left between two rotations of the mirror, the electronics would not output any signal to the control system.
+The Sidewinder is guided not by the actual position recorded by the detector, but by the change in position since the last sighting.
+So if the target remains at 5 degrees left between two rotations of the mirror, the electronics would not output any signal to the control system.
 Consider a missile fired at right angles to its target; if the missile is flying at the same speed as the target, it should "lead" it by 45 degrees, flying to an impact point far in front of where the target was when it was fired.
 If the missile is traveling four times the speed of the target, it should follow an angle about 11 degrees in front.
 In either case, the missile should keep that angle all the way to interception, which means that the angle that the target makes against the detector is constant.
 It was this constant angle that the Sidewinder attempted to maintain.
 This "proportional pursuit" system is straightforward to implement and offers high-performance lead calculation almost for free and can respond to changes in the target's flight path, which is much more efficient and makes the missile "lead" the target.